The Xometry app works best with JavaScript enabled!

 It is often helpful to test options on a sample workpiece to determine which one performs best for your specific needs.
 Choosing an appropriate tap is essential to cutting accurate and repeatable threads

-How Does the Size of the Tapping Tool Affect Its Accuracy?
+The Size of the Tapping Tool Affects Accuracy

 The size of the tapping tool, specifically its diameter and pitch, can significantly affect the accuracy of the threading operation, depending on several factors.
 For example, using an improperly sized tap can result in threads that are too loose or too tight, leading to functional issues.
 Proper alignment and centering are also essential for creating straight and accurate threads.
 If the hole is undersized, precise alignment will be hard to achieve.
 Additionally, the relative size of the tap and hole affects how much material it engages with during the tapping process.
 Heavier engagement requires more force, which can result in inaccuracies, tool breakage, or damage to the workpiece.